jorendorff/talks/algebraic-data-types/adts.md

 ## Motivation

-Algebraic data types are boring, and this talk would boring, except that algebraic data types are also very practical.
+Algebraic data types are boring, and this talk would be boring, except that algebraic data types are also very practical.
 They are everywhere
 in the languages that have them,